Mexicans vote on whether president stays or goes

-MEXICO CITY (AP) — Mexicans vote Sunday on whether their popular president should end his six-year term barely midway through or continue to the end.
+MEXICO CITY (AP) — Mexicans voted Sunday on whether their popular president should end his six-year term barely midway through or continue to the end.

 Strangely, President Andrés Manuel López Obrador was the one who pushed for the first-ever referendum of its kind in Mexico.